Originally published February 2016, updated July 2020.

-Over in Las Vegas, you’ll find our CFO plus a close-knit team of receptionists.
+Over in Las Vegas, you’ll find our CFO plus a talented team of receptionists.

 A few thousand miles further south is our Director of Operations in Monterrey, Mexico.
-Head south again to meet our Managing Editor in Guatemala who regularly ‘meets’ (virtually speaking) with the rest of our marketing bods in Northampton, England, and Dubai, UAE.
+Head south again to meet our Managing Editor in Guatemala who regularly ‘meets’ (virtually speaking) with our marketing and editorial contributors in the UK.